Troubleshooting

 2. Replace the CR1220 battery.
 Contact Sixfab support for the replacement procedure if the device is still under warranty.

-ALPON Cloud and Container Issues
+ALPON Cloud and provisioning

 ALPON Cloud (connect.sixfab.com) handles device registration, fleet health monitoring, browser-based remote terminal access, container deployment, OTA updates, eSIM profile management, and network failover.
 The on-device agent (sixfab-connect) is pre-installed in the ALPON X4 OS image.